maloleroy/fhe-bpce/README.md

 ### fhe-core

 It is the core crate of the workspace that defines the core `CryptoSystem` trait.

-### fhe-exchange

-Uses `bincode` to serialize and deserialize ciphertexts and operations into bytes so that they can be sent accross any channel.
+All of the crates deeply integrates `bincode` to serialize data and send it over the network.

-### fhe-select
+### fhe-operations

+Implements complex operations on ciphered data:
-Implements various operations, such as SQL-like operation like `SELECT ...
-WHERE ...`.
+- SQL-like : SELECT ...
+WHERE ...
+- Sign function
+- Sequential operations

 ### seal-lib

 Implements `CryptoSystem` for systems backed by Microsoft SEAL (BFV and CKKS).

+### zama-lib

+Implements `CryptoSystem` for systems backed by Zama (TFHE).